Summertime (1955 film): Plot

 The couple attend the moonlit concert in the piazza, where an orchestra plays the overture to La gazza ladra.
 When a flower seller approaches them, Renato is surprised when Jane chooses a simple gardenia instead of an orchid.
 Later, as the couple wander through Venice, Jane drops her gardenia into a canal; despite much effort, Renato is unable to retrieve it for her.
 As they return to the pensione, Renato kisses Jane, and she responds passionately and murmurs, "I love you", before rushing off to her room.
 The next day, Jane treats herself to salon treatments and new clothes in anticipation of their date that evening.
 While she waits for him at the piazza, Renato's "nephew" Vito arrives and inadvertently reveals that he is actually Renato's son.
 Stunned to discover Renato is married and has several children, Jane takes refuge in a bar where she encounters Phyl, who confides that her marriage to Eddie is in trouble.

 Upon returning to the pensione, Jane discovers that Eddie is having an affair with Signora Fiorini, with Mauro acting as go-between.
 She is appalled, saying "Something happens to this city at night."
 Renato arrives and tells her that in Italy things are different, and the relationship between the Signora and Eddie is none of her business.
 He admits that he is married, but claims that he and his wife are separated, which he had concealed because he did not want to scare her away.
 He accuses her of being immature and unwilling to accept what she can have rather than longing for the unattainable.
 Jane relents.
 Their date continues at an open-air courtyard night club, where they dance the night away.
 Afterwards, with fireworks in the distance, Jane and Renato go to Renato's home where their affair is consummated.

 The couple spend several idyllic days on Burano.
 Jane, unwilling to remain in a relationship she knows is destined to end unhappily, decides to return home early.
 Renato begs her to stay, but Jane insists on leaving, arguing that it is better to leave a party before it ends.
-Although Jane asks Renato not to come to the train station, she hopes he will ignore her request.
+Although Jane asks Renato not to come to the railway station, she hopes he will ignore her request.
 Later, on the station platform, Mauro runs up to say goodbye and offers Jane a free trinket as a gift.
 As the train begins to leave the station, Jane is thrilled to see Renato running down the platform.
 He tries to hand her a package through the window but the train is moving too quickly.
-He stops, opens the box and holds up his gift: another gardenia.
+He stops, opens the box, and holds up his gift: another gardenia.